intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 store those data in memory.
 It can generate optimized `ResourcePlan` by its own job runtime statistics but without the information of the cluster.

-#### Remote Brain Optimizer for Cluster Mode
+#### Brain Optimizer for Cluster Mode

-`BrainOptimizer` is designed for Cluster Mode when the Brain optimizations service it deployed. `BrainOptimizer` is the client to query optimization resource plan from the service.
+`BrainOptimizer` is designed for Cluster Mode when the Brain optimization service it deployed. `BrainOptimizer` is the client to query optimization resource plan from the service.
 When using `BrainOptimizer`, job runtime statistics is send to the Brain service by the `StatsReporter` and persisted into a database.